sslokesh1405/shareNgo/README.md

 # 🚗 ShareNGo

 **ShareNGo** is a university-focused ride sharing web application that helps students and staff
-**create rides, find rides, and share rides easily** within a trusted campus community.
+create, find, and book rides easily within a trusted campus community.

-The project focuses on **simplicity, usability, and clean UI**, built completely using frontend technologies.
+The project is built using **pure frontend technologies** with a clean and simple user interface.

 ---